 - If you have questions about your legal rights or need assistance, you can always call the Center for WorkLife Law at (415) 703-8276 or A Better Balance at (833) 633-3222. - If the pumping space provided to you does not meet your needs, let your employer know in writing why not.
 Keep a copy of this communication.
 This may cause your employer to change their mind.
-It could also be important later if you decide to file a complaint or lawsuit. - You can file a complaint with an agency, like the Department of Labor (for violations of the PUMP Act), the Equal Employment Opportunity Commission (for violations of the Pregnant Workers Fairness Act), and/or similar state enforcement agencies.
+It could also be important later if you decide to file a complaint or lawsuit. - You may file a complaint with an agency, like the Utah Labor Commission (for violations of Utah state law), and/or the federal Department of Labor (for violations of the PUMP Act), the Equal Employment Opportunity Commission (for violations of the Pregnant Workers Fairness Act).
 For more information about filing a complaint, call the free helpline numbers below. - You can file a lawsuit in court.
 There are usually deadlines to file, so contact a lawyer as soon as possible. - Note that you may not be allowed to file a claim in court under the PUMP Act against your employer for not providing adequate pumping space unless you first tell your employer that the space it provided does not meet your needs.
 You must do this at least 10 days before filing a lawsuit.